October 9, 2024

 Judging Others?
 Or Ourselves?

 When assigned today’s reading by Luke, I thought – simple enough, I have said the Our Father how many times in my life?
 Thousands, more likely tens of thousands of times since first learning it as a child.
 So many times that I, and maybe you, almost take the words for granted due to what may seem like a ritualistic repeating of the same prayer.
-Well, today’s reflection turned out to be a wonderful opportunity to examine the prayer that Jesus taught us, reflect on its meaning, and maybe better appreciate it and apply it to our spiritual and corporal lives into the future.
+Well, today’s reflection turned out to be a wonderful opportunity to examine the prayer that Jesus taught us, reflect on its meaning, and maybe better appreciate it and apply it to our spiritual and corporeal lives into the future.
 As Jesus told his disciples, “When you pray, say:”

 Father - First, to call God “Father” tees up the remaining words in the prayer.
 If God is our Father, then we are certainly his children.
-And as such, we are not only comforted by His embrace, but rely on our Him for guidance, support, and love.
+And as such, we are not only comforted by His embrace, but rely on Him for guidance, support, and love.

 Hallowed be your name - Common definitions of “hallowed” include made holy, consecrated, and greatly revered and honored.
 When we say “hallowed be your name” we are demonstrating our deep respect and belief that God is above all others not only in name, but in person.